Gaza genocide: Background

 A September 2023 United Nations map of Gaza, showing its border barrier and checkpoints into Israel and Egypt and Israel's Maritime Exclusion Zone, illustrating the geographic scope of the preexisting blockade and the physical constraints on movement and access.

-Israel's occupation of the Gaza Strip began in 1967.
+The Israeli occupation of the Gaza Strip began in the 1967 Arab–Israeli War.
 In 2005, Israel withdrew its ground forces in the context of the Oslo Accords and the Second Intifada.
-The International Court of Justice subsequently issued an advisory opinion that despite the withdrawal Israel is still illegally occupying the Gaza Strip.
+The International Court of Justice subsequently issued an advisory opinion that despite the withdrawal, Israel was still illegally occupying the Gaza Strip due to its blockade of the territory.

 Since 2007, the Gaza Strip has been governed by Hamas, an Islamist militant group, while the West Bank remained under the control of the Palestinian Authority.
-After Hamas took over, Israel imposed a blockade of the Gaza Strip, citing security concerns; international rights groups have called the blockade a form of collective punishment.
+After Hamas took over, Israel intensified its blockade of the Gaza Strip, citing security concerns; international rights groups have called the blockade a form of collective punishment.
 UNRWA reported that, due to the blockade, 81% of Gazans were living below the poverty level in 2023, with 63% food insecure and dependent on international assistance.
 Since 2007, Israel and Hamas (and other Palestinian militias in Gaza) have engaged in conflict, including four wars in 2008–2009, 2012, 2014, and 2021.

-On 7 October 2023 Hamas led an attack into Israel from Gaza, resulting in at least 1,139 deaths, most of them civilians.
+On 7 October 2023 Hamas led an attack into Israel from Gaza, killing at least 1,139 people, most of them civilians.
 The attack included grave acts of violence, including sexual violence.
 During the attack, Palestinian militant groups abducted 251 people from Israel to the Gaza Strip.
 Israel responded with a highly destructive bombing campaign followed by an invasion of the Gaza Strip on 27 October.